dolead/ad-geo-backend/README.md

 You can enhance french location by supplying a CSV listing french cities and there GPS coordinates available [here](https://www.data.gouv.fr/fr/datasets/base-officielle-des-codes-postaux/).

+To handle the city names in different languages, you can use files from [Geonames](http://download.geonames.org/export/dump/)

 ### Warning

 * AdWords and Bing data are stored in separate collections